uxuycom/uxuy-docsite/docs/term-of-service.md

 sidebar_position: 7
 ---

 # Terms of Service

-These terms of service are effective as of July 16, 2025
+These terms of service are effective as of October 1, 2025.

 Thank you for your interest in UXUY.
-These terms of service, together with any documents and additional terms they incorporate by reference (collectively, these “Terms”), are entered into between UXUY Service and any of its subsidiaries or affiliates (collectively, "**“UXUY**",” **“we**,” “**us**,” and “**our**”) and you or the company or other legal entity that you represent (“**you**” or “**your**”).
+These terms of service, together with any documents and additional terms they incorporate by reference (collectively, these "Terms"), are entered into between UXUY Service and any of its subsidiaries or affiliates (collectively, "**UXUY**," "**we**," "**us**," and "**our**") and you or the company or other legal entity that you represent ("**you**" or "**your**").

-Please read these Terms carefully as they govern your use of our website located at our Site https://uxuy.com (the “Site”), and use of the products, features, content, applications, or services we provide (collectively with the Site, the “Services”).
+Please read these Terms carefully as they govern your use of our website located at our Site https://uxuy.com (the "Site"), and use of the products, features, content, applications, or services we provide (collectively with the Site, the "Services").
 These terms describe your rights and obligations and our disclaimers and limitations of legal liability.
 By accessing or using our Site or our Services, you accept and agree to be bound by and to comply with these Terms, including the mandatory arbitration provision in Section 11.
 If you do not agree to these Terms, you must not access or use our Site or the Services.
 Please carefully review the disclosures and disclaimers set forth in Section 8 in their entirety before using any software developed by UXUY.

 You must be able to form a legally binding contract online either on behalf of a company or as an individual.
 Accordingly, you represent that, if you are agreeing to these Terms on behalf of a company or other legal entity, you have the legal authority to bind the company or other legal entity to these Terms and you are at least 18 years old (or the age of majority where you reside, whichever is older), can form a legally binding contract online, and have the full, right, power and authority to enter into and to comply with the obligations under these Terms.

-Additionally, you represent and warrant that you are not a citizen or resident of a state, country, territory, or other jurisdiction that is embargoed by Singapore or where your use of the Site or the Services would be illegal or otherwise violate any domestic or foreign law, rule, statute, regulation, by-law, order, protocol, code, decree, or other directives, requirement or guideline, published or in force which applies to or is otherwise intended to govern or regulate any person, property, transaction, activity, event or other matter, including any rule, order, judgment, directive or other requirement or guideline issued by any domestic or foreign federal, provincial or state, municipal, local or other governmental, regulatory, judicial or administrative authority having jurisdiction over UXUY, you, the Site or the Services, or as otherwise duly enacted, enforceable by law, the common law or equity (“**Applicable Law**”).
+Additionally, you represent and warrant that you are not a citizen or resident of a state, country, territory, or other jurisdiction that is embargoed by Singapore or where your use of the Site or the Services would be illegal or otherwise violate any domestic or foreign law, rule, statute, regulation, by-law, order, protocol, code, decree, or other directives, requirement or guideline, published or in force which applies to or is otherwise intended to govern or regulate any person, property, transaction, activity, event or other matter, including any rule, order, judgment, directive or other requirement or guideline issued by any domestic or foreign federal, provincial or state, municipal, local or other governmental, regulatory, judicial or administrative authority having jurisdiction over UXUY, you, the Site or the Services, or as otherwise duly enacted, enforceable by law, the common law or equity ("**Applicable Law**").

 ## 1. MODIFICATIONS TO THESE TERMS

 We reserve the right, in our sole discretion, to modify these Terms from time to time.
 If we make changes, we will provide you with notice of such changes by sending an email, providing a notice through the Site or our Services or updating the date at the top of these Terms.
 Unless we say otherwise in our notice, any modifications are effective immediately, and your continued use of the Site or our Services will confirm your acceptance of the changes.
-If you do not agree to the amended terms, you must stop using our Services
+If you do not agree to the amended terms, you must stop using our Services.

 ## 2. SERVICES

 The "UXUY smart contracts" are publicly available open-source software programs deployed on the Ethereum blockchain that facilitate the peer-to-peer exchange of Ethereum-based tokens.

 UXUY develops software through which users and developers can interact with the UXUY smart contracts.
-The primary purpose of the Site is to enable users to access and utilize the UXUY smart contracts and UXUY software products as well as to provide resources and information, including, without limitation, developer documentation, product examples, and other related services (all of which are covered under the definition of “Services”).
+The primary purpose of the Site is to enable users to access and utilize the UXUY smart contracts and UXUY software products as well as to provide resources and information, including, without limitation, developer documentation, product examples, and other related services (all of which are covered under the definition of "Services").

-The “UXUY network” is comprised of all users, companies, applications, and any other device, service, or person interacting in any way, directly or indirectly, with the UXUY smart contracts on the Ethereum blockchain, including UXUY’s Services.
+The "UXUY network" is comprised of all users, companies, applications, and any other device, service, or person interacting in any way, directly or indirectly, with the UXUY smart contracts on the Ethereum blockchain, including UXUY's Services.
 The term UXUY network should be interpreted as broadly as possible to include anything that may be reasonably considered to be part of the network as that term is construed in normal use.

-Some Services are offered by us or other participants in the UXUY network require payment or otherwise involve the use of an underlying blockchain or other decentralized or permissioned infrastructure (the “Distributed Ledger Technology”), which may require that you pay a fee, such as “gas” charges on the Ethereum network, for the computational resources required to perform a transaction on the particular Distributed Ledger Technology (such payments and fees, “Charges”).
+Some Services are offered by us or other participants in the UXUY network require payment or otherwise involve the use of an underlying blockchain or other decentralized or permissioned infrastructure (the "Distributed Ledger Technology"), which may require that you pay a fee, such as "gas" charges on the Ethereum network, for the computational resources required to perform a transaction on the particular Distributed Ledger Technology (such payments and fees, "Charges").

 You acknowledge and agree that UXUY has no control over any Distributed Ledger Technology transactions, the method of payment of any Charges, if applicable, or any actual payments of Charges, if applicable.
-Accordingly, you must ensure that you have a sufficient balance of the applicable Distributed Ledger Technology network tokens stored at your Distributed Ledger Technology-compatible wallet address (“Distributed Ledger Technology Address”) to complete any transaction on the UXUY network or the Distributed Ledger Technology before initiating such transaction.As a condition to accessing or using the Services or the Site, you: (i) will only use the Services and the Site for lawful purposes and in accordance with these Terms; (ii) will ensure that all information that you provide on the Site is current, complete, and accurate; (iii) will maintain the security and confidentiality of access to your Distributed Ledger Technology Address;
+Accordingly, you must ensure that you have a sufficient balance of the applicable Distributed Ledger Technology network tokens stored at your Distributed Ledger Technology-compatible wallet address ("Distributed Ledger Technology Address") to complete any transaction on the UXUY network or the Distributed Ledger Technology before initiating such transaction.

-and (iv) agree (A) that no Protected Party (defined below) will be responsible for any loss or damage incurred as the result of any interactions you have with other users of the Site, Services or the UXUY network, including any loss of the tokens issued in the future by UXUY, any other tokens or other unit of value; and (B) if there is a dispute between you and any other site or other user, no Protected Party will be under any obligation to become involved.
+As a condition to accessing or using the Services or the Site, you: (i) will only use the Services and the Site for lawful purposes and in accordance with these Terms; (ii) will ensure that all information that you provide on the Site is current, complete, and accurate; (iii) will maintain the security and confidentiality of access to your Distributed Ledger Technology Address; and (iv) agree (A) that no Protected Party (defined below) will be responsible for any loss or damage incurred as the result of any interactions you have with other users of the Site, Services or the UXUY network, including any loss of the tokens issued in the future by UXUY, any other tokens or other unit of value; and (B) if there is a dispute between you and any other site or other user, no Protected Party will be under any obligation to become involved.

 As a condition to accessing or using the Site or the Services, you will not: (i) Violate any Applicable Law, including, without limitation, any relevant and applicable anti-money laundering and anti-terrorist financing laws and any relevant and applicable privacy and data collection laws, in each case, as may be amended; (ii) Export, re-export, or transfer, directly or indirectly, any UXUY technology in violation of applicable export laws or regulations; (iii) Infringe on or misappropriate any contract, intellectual property, or another third-party right, or commit a tort while using the Site or the Services; (iv) Misrepresent the truthfulness, sourcing or reliability of any content on the Site or through the Services; (v) Use the Site or Services in any manner that could interfere with, disrupt, negatively affect, or inhibit other users from fully enjoying the Site, Services or the UXUY network or that could damage, disable, overburden, or impair the functioning of the Site, Services or the UXUY network in any manner; (vi) Attempt to circumvent any content filtering techniques or security measures that UXUY employs on the Site or the Services, or attempt to access any service or area of the Site or the Services that you are not authorized to access; (vii) Use any robot, spider, crawler, scraper, or other automated means or interface not provided by us, to access the Site or Services or to extract data; (viii) Introduce any malware, virus, Trojan horse, worm, logic bomb, drop-dead device, backdoor, shutdown mechanism or other harmful material into the Site or the Services; (ix) Post content or communications on the Site or through the Services that are, in our sole discretion, libelous, defamatory, profane, obscene, pornographic, sexually explicit, indecent, lewd, vulgar, suggestive, harassing, hateful, threatening, offensive, discriminatory, bigoted, abusive, inflammatory, fraudulent, deceptive or otherwise objectionable; (x) Post content on the Site or through the Services containing unsolicited promotions, political campaigning, or commercial messages or any chain messages or user content designed to deceive or trick the user of the Service; or (xi) Encourage or induce any third party to engage in any of the activities prohibited under these Terms.

 ## 3. PRIVACY POLICY
 Please refer to our privacy policy for information about how we collect, use, share and